apptainer/singularity-userdocs/running_services.rst

         nohup npm start > /dev/null 2>&1 < /dev/null &

-Also, the ``url-to-pdf`` server requires some environment variables to be set, which we can do in the environment section:
+Also, the ``url-to-pdf`` service requires some environment variables to be set, which we can do in the environment section:

 .. code-block:: singularity